 Late-payment penalty is a penalty assessed for failure to pay the tax you owe by the due date.
-This penalty could result from two different underpayment situations and is assessed at increased rates, based on the number of days the payment is late.
-This method of figuring penalties is for returns due on or after January 1, 2001.
+This penalty could result from two different underpayment situations and is assessed at either 2 percent or 10 percent of the unpaid liability based on the number of days the payment is late.
+This method of figuring penalties is for returns due on or after January 1, 2005.

-For returns due before January 1, 2001, see Publication 103, Uniform Penalties and Interest.
+For returns due before January 1, 2005, see Publication 103, Uniform Penalties and Interest.

-You will be assessed late-payment penalty for unpaid tax if you do not pay the total tax you owe by the original due date of the return, even if you have an extension of time to file.
+You will be assessed late-payment penalty for unpaid tax if you do not pay the total tax you owe by the original due date of the return.
+An extension of time to file does not extend the amount of time you have to make your payment.

-You will be assessed late-payment penalty for underpayment of estimated tax if you were required to make estimated tax payments and failed to do so, or failed to pay the required amount by the payment due date.
+You will be assessed a late-payment penalty for underpayment of estimated tax if you were required to make estimated tax payments and failed to do so, or failed to pay the required amount by the payment due date.